1adore1/deadlock-matches/README.md

 - Check Steam profiles for active matches.
 - Display detailed match data including team net worth, hero information, and winning probability.
 - Refresh match data with a button click.
+- The project uses a Gradient Boosting Classifier to predict the winner.
 ## Installation

 **Requirements**: